-A. This Protective Order shall govern the treatment and handling of confidential information in this docket.

-B. The parties have fifteen days, plus three days if service of this order is by mail, from the date this order was served in which to petition the Commission for reconsideration of any issue or issues decided herein.
+- A. This Protective Order shall govern the treatment and handling of confidential information in this docket. - B. The parties have fifteen days, plus three days if service is by mail, from the date the order was served in which to petition the Commission for reconsideration of any issues decided herein.
 K.S.A.
-66-118b; K.S.A.
-2005 Supp.
-77-529(a)(1).

-C. The Commission retains jurisdiction over the subject matter and parties for the purpose of entering such further order or orders, as it may deem necessary.
+66-118a; K.S.A.
+2007 Supp.
+77-529(a)(1). - C. The Commission retains jurisdiction over the subject matter and parties for the purpose of entering such further orders as it may deem necessary.